flatpak/flatpak.github.io/source/faq.html.haml.markdown

   No. While flatpak has been developed by people with a long involvement in the GNOME and Fedora communities it is not tied to either, in fact it was designed with the explicit goal of allowing it to build applications using any library stack or programming language an application author might want.
-At the same we its was also built to be distribution agnostic and allow deployment on any Linux operating system out there, in fact we made sure to reach out and discuss flatpak with representatives of other distributions from very early on in the project.
+At the same it was also built to be distribution agnostic and allow deployment on any Linux operating system out there, in fact we made sure to reach out and discuss flatpak with representatives of other distributions from very early on in the project.